Crop insurance and tax considerations for when extreme weather impacts your crops

 - During the late planting period if you determine that you will not be able to plant the insured crop.

-If a farmer is prevented from planting by the final planting date and meets all the criteria of their insurance policy, the farmers have choices available to them.
-The farmer may:
+If a farmer is prevented from planting by the final planting date and meets all the criteria of their insurance policy, these choices are available:

 Plant the insured crop during the late planting period, if applicable.
 The late planting period is generally 25 days after the final planting date but varies by crop and area of the state, as specified in the insurance policy.
 For most crops, the timely planted production guarantee is reduced one percent per day for each day planting is delayed after the final planting date.
 (Note: planting corn after June 10 is not recommended due to potential frost before harvest).